Search: 258 results

 Verse ConceptsExamples Of DeceitCakesPretendingSick Individuals

-And Tamar went to her brother Amnon's house.
-And he had lain down.
+And Tamar went to her brother Amnon's house; and he had lain down.
 And she took flour and kneaded it, and made cakes in his sight, and baked the cakes.

 Verse ConceptsDoughBaking BreadKneading Dough

-And Amnon said to Tamar, Bring the food into the chamber, that I may eat from thy hand.
+And Amnon said unto Tamar, Bring the meat into the chamber, that I may eat of thine hand.
 And Tamar took the cakes which she had made, and brought them into the chamber to Amnon her brother.

 Verse ConceptsBedroomsPrivate Rooms